• Top List

 97242Arsenal, Manchester City, Tottenham, Crystal Palace

-Adebayor became a household name at Arsenal and replaced a departed Thierry Henry as the club’s leading man.
-The striker later had mixed spells at Manchester City and Tottenham.
-In 2016, he bid England farewell for the last time following a brief stint at Crystal Palace.
+Adebayor cemented his status as a household name at Arsenal where he stepped into the shoes of the departed Thierry Henry as the club’s leading man.
+The striker then embarked on a rollercoaster ride with mixed spells at Manchester City and Tottenham.
+Finally, in 2016, he bid England farewell for the last time, concluding his adventure with a brief stint at Crystal Palace.

 5) Yakubu Aiyegbeni (Nigeria) – 95 goals